City Insider Reveals Why Lee Yanked

 “In the 1980s,” Ms. Crenshaw explained, “[Dallas] designated all of these statues as art, and to remove them, you had to go through a decommissioning process.
 So, when Charlottesville, Va. went off like it did, the [Dallas] mayor and the city council panicked, and they said, ‘We better use an emergency clause to go ahead and take this statue down before any harm comes to it.’
 So when we filed for a temporary restraining order to keep the city from taking it down, the judge asked [the mayor and city council], ‘What is your emergency purpose for you to circumvent your own public policy that allows the people to vote on whether or not they want to decommission this piece of art?’
 And they could not give any evidence of any threats—no call-ins, no pickets, no protestors.

 “The next thing,” she continued, “there were 10 or 15 African-Americans, all the TV media’s out there, and they’ve got this rope around Lee’s neck trying to pull the statue down, but there were thousands of members of the gay community, all white people, standing around.”

 Ms. Crenshaw gave her take on these white agitators, who have made up the clear majority of protestors at anti-Confederate events across the country.
+“I get irate, I get angry, when I see an Anglo person walking around with a sign that says, ‘Make the white race afraid again,’ or wearing t-shirts that say, ‘Black Lives Matter,’ ” she said.
+“The African-American community that lives here, we don’t even see that statue.”

 “When they took the Lee statue out of the park,” she explained, “the gays and all of these students, they saw that as a victory for them, not knowing that it was only an emergency clause that allowed them to remove it, to protect the value of it.
 But it’s coming back up.
 They can take Lee out of that park but you can’t take Southern heritage out of Texas.
 This is a fight that we have got to fight.
 This is a fight that we have got to win, because what comes next?”

 The city council will vote in late November on whether and when the Lee statue will be restored to its Lee Park home.

 Ms. Crenshaw summed up her feelings on this issue: “We’re not gonna keep fighting this ‘civil war’ over again every two years when someone decides that, ‘I don’t like this, and I don’t like that.’ ”

+Dave Gahary, a former submariner in the U.S. Navy, prevailed in a suit brought by the New York Stock Exchange in an attempt to silence him.
+Dave is the producer of an upcoming full-length feature film about the attack on the USS Liberty.
+See erasingtheliberty.com for more information and to get the new book on which the movie will be based, Erasing the Liberty.

 Leave a Reply